nezaboodka/reactronic/README.md

 }
 ```

-In the example above, the applying function `load` makes
+In the example above, the atomic action `load` makes
 changes to `url`, `content` and `timestamp` properties.
 While
-applying transaction is running, the changes are visible only inside the
+atomic action is running, the changes are visible only inside the
-transaction itself.
+action itself.
 The new values become atomically visible outside
-of the transaction only upon its completion.
+of the action only upon its completion.

 Atomicity is achieved by making changes in an isolated data
 snapshot that is not visible outside of the running transaction